Moya/Moya/README.md

 ```

 Notice that returning sample data is *required*.
 One of the key benefits of Moya
-is that it makes testing the app or running the app, using stubbed responses for
+is that it makes testing the app or running the app using stubbed responses for
-API calls, really easy.
+API calls really easy.

 Great, now we're all set.
 Just need to create our provider.